Wreck Dive, Cirkewwa, Malta

 Penetrations

-The wreck is good for penetration as there is ample light and a large cargo hold where you can find moray eels hiding or tons of hermit crabs and shrimp.
-The wheel house is another famous photo area where divers love to act as captains driving the Rozi out to sea.
+The wreck is great for penetration, with ample light and a large cargo hold where you can find moray eels, hermit crabs, and shrimp.
+The wheelhouse is another famous photo spot, where divers love to act as captains steering the Rozi out to sea.

 The reef

 The reef close to the Rozi makes a fantastic place for your return journey, allowing you to slowly ascend to a shallower depth whilst searching for marine life and enjoying the natural features.
-If you have enough gas supply remaining, you can even visit Cirkewwa Arch on the return journey, and there is also the L-cave, a short L-shaped tunnel which can be explored.
+If you have enough gas remaining, you can even visit Cirkewwa Arch on the way back, and there is also the L-cave, a short L-shaped tunnel well worth exploring.

-You must be certified to dive to a depth of 30 meters to dive this site.
+You must be certified to dive to a depth of 30 metres to dive this site.
 We would also recommend being a Nitrox Diver.